 Whether you’re in the market for your first home, next home, or an investment property, you’d probably like to know how much you could borrow.
 Once you have a ball-park figure, you can look for homes in your price range with more confidence.

-Figuring out how much you can afford borrow is one of the first things first home buyers want to know.
-In the world of home loans, we call it your ‘borrowing power’.
+In the world of home loans, we call this your ‘borrowing power’.
 Once you’ve figured out your borrowing power, you’ll have an approximate idea of your price range when you start house hunting.

 So how do home loan lenders work out your borrowing power?
-Generally, your borrowing power is your 'net income', minus 'expenses'.
+Generally, your borrowing power is based on your 'net income', minus 'expenses'.

 - Your 'net income' is your after-tax income.

-- Your ‘expenses’ are daily living costs, bills, plus any other debts you’re currently paying off.
-(Examples could include things like credit cards, car loans, personal loans.)
+- Your ‘expenses’ are daily living costs, bills, plus any other debts you’re currently paying off (such as credit cards, car loans, or personal loans).

-It sounds like a simple formula, but it can get complex when lenders consider things like the size of your family, or even the credit cards you may not be using.
+It sounds like a simple formula, but it can get complex because lenders need to consider things like the size of your family, or even the credit cards you may not be using.